gavinlyonsrepo/NOKIA5110_TEXT/README.md

 Global variables use 22 bytes (1%) of dynamic memory, leaving 2026 bytes for local variables.
 Maximum is 2048 bytes.
 This compares to Adafruit text based library example of 20% and 38% for program storage and global variables respectively.

-There are 3 fonts you include the ones you want by means of "define" statements at top of library header file.
-You change the current font using the "LCDFont" function.
-Only include what font you want in order to keep program size as small as possible.
-The default font is "font number 1" and included by default.

 The library has main 5 files (NOKIA5110_TEXT.cpp  NOKIA5110_TEXT.h and 3 font header files).

 The screen is 84 X 48 pixels.
 The X-Axis has 84 columns.